jlevy/procdog/README.md

 status or kill them at any time (as with a Unix service).

 Probably the most simlar tool to Procdog is [Supervisor](https://github.com/Supervisor/supervisor).
-Although it has similar goals, it is a more complex, production-oriented tool with a long-lived, centrailized XML-RPC server that monitors processes.
+Although it has similar goals, Supervisor is a more complex, production-oriented tool with a long-lived, centrailized XML-RPC server that monitors processes.
 Procdog is intended to be a single, simple, easy-to-use command that needn't be set up and managed itself or run as root.
 Each use of Procdog is independent and monitors just one process.
+It does not require a configuration file unless you want to save typing.
 You can even check the Procdog script into your own project so developers can immediately use it locally, since it has no dependencies (besides Python 2.7).

-You'll find it useful if you have servers, databases, or other processes you want to manage on your personal machine, when developing, in build systems and test harnesses, etc. Currently, it *doesn't* have restart logic, log file rotation, or some other features you may want for a production environments; for this consider Supervisor, Upstart, systemd, & co.
+You'll find it useful if you have servers, databases, or other processes you want to manage on your personal machine when developing, in build systems and test harnesses, test deployments, etc. Currently, it *doesn't* have restart logic, log file rotation, or some other features you may want for a production environments; for this consider Supervisor, Upstart, systemd, & co.
 Procdog is also *way* less mature than these alternatives.

 ## Installation